Texas House aligns with Senate in passing total ban on THC products

 The amendment won a majority vote, and in short order, the amended bill passed the House by a vote of 95-44.
 The aye votes included King.

-The measure has one more reading in the House before it goes back to the Senate for final approval.
+The final House vote on the measure Thursday was only slightly narrower, with the bill winning approval by 87-54.
+It now goes back to the Senate for final approval.

 Lt.
-Gov. Dan Patrick, who has been the leading voice for a total THC ban in the Senate, posted a message on social media moments after the House acted.
+Gov. Dan Patrick, who has been the leading voice for a total THC ban in the Senate, posted a message on X.com moments after the House acted on Wednesday.

 "I want to thank Speaker (Dustin Burrows), Rep. (Tom Oliverson), and House members for their support in passing SB3 by a vote of 95-44 on second reading to ban THC and protect Texas children and adults from this dangerous, highly-potent, uncontrolled substance, that is destroying lives and sold primarily within blocks of our schools," Patrick wrote.

-Note: This story has been updated to reflect the results of the final House vote on SB 3.